cewing/codefellows_f2_python/resources/UW_IntroClass/class09/presentation-week-09.rst

-Context Managers can also catch Exceptions....
+Context Managers can also catch Exceptions....}

 LAB
-===
+---
-See if you can write a context manger that will time some code.
+See if you can write a context manger that will time some code.}
-When using it, you can do:
+When using it, you can do:}
 ::